mindkomm/timber-integration-woocommerce/docs/installation.md

 ## Installation

-The WooCommerce integration comes as a separate package/plugin.
+The WooCommerce integration comes as a separate package.
 Before you install it, make sure that you’ve installed the [WooCommerce plugin](https://wordpress.org/plugins/woocommerce/).

 ### With Composer